ppy/osu-wiki/news/2025/2025-02-15-osutaiko-world-cup-2025-registrations-now-open.md

 date: 2025-02-15 00:00:00 +0000
 ---

-Get your drumsticks ready — the osu!taiko World Cup 2025 is just around the corner!
+Get your drum sticks ready — the osu!taiko World Cup 2025 is just around the corner!

 ![](/wiki/Tournaments/TWC/2025/img/twc2025-banner.jpg)

-For TWC 2025, we’re keeping the same tournament format as previous years, with no major structural changes.
+For TWC 2025, we're keeping the same tournament format as previous years, with no major structural changes.
 This year, the focus is on refining the player experience, ensuring a seamless and engaging competition for the world's best osu!taiko players!

 As always, for more details pertaining to the tournament, refer to the **[osu!taiko World Cup 2025 wiki article](/wiki/Tournaments/TWC/2025)**.
 You can also discuss this event in the **[official discussion thread](https://osu.ppy.sh/community/forums/topics/2041167)** or the public **[community server](https://discord.gg/0Vxo9AsejDkGlk3H)**.